Sydney Law School, Sydney

 The academic year at Sydney Law is divided into two semesters.
 First semester runs from March through June.
 Second semester runs from late July through November.
 For specific dates, see Sydney’s current academic calendars.

-Students interested in the Sydney Law exchange program should follow the application process described on the HLS semester abroad webpage.
+Students interested in the Sydney Law School exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

-Students approved by the HLS Study Abroad Committee must also complete two University of Sydney forms as part of their application:
+Students approved by the HLS Study Abroad Committee must also complete an online application process; ILS will provide more information as needed.